 Then my father knelt next to my bed and put one hand on my knee and, with the other, held my mother’s hand.
 My mother sat beside me on the bed, reached up and gently stroked my hair.
 We sat like that for what seemed an eternity.
 When we had all calmed down, they told me how I came to be their daughter.

 The next day I headed back to university, but, for some reason, I couldn’t focus.
 By the time the term ended, I decided I needed a break.
 A friend of mine told me about a job in Kabanino.
 The next day I applied over the phone and within two weeks was working at Kovar's Market.
 And the rest is history.

 Well, if you really want to know, I’ll give you the short story.
-I fell in love with the owner’s son, got married, had twins, and survived a civil war.
-And through it all, both families, the Kovars and the Novaks, remained close and visited each other often.
+I fell in love with the owner’s son, got married, had twin children Olive and Oliver, and survived a civil war.
+And through it all, both families, the Kovars, and the Novaks, remained close and visited each other often.
 And then one morning all hell broke loose.